JohnKingKong/Libft/README.md

 ### Executing program

-* There is a Makefile, whick rules like all, clean, fclean, bonus and re. the bonus rule allows you to compile the bonus functions aswell as the mandatory ones.
+* There is a Makefile, with rules like all, clean, fclean, bonus and re. the bonus rule allows you to compile the bonus functions aswell as the mandatory ones.
 The Makefile is instructed to compile with GCC appending -Wall, -Werror and -Wextra as flags.

 * You can get rid of the ".o" afterwards, using make clean, or fclean, to get rid of the libft.a aswell.

 ## Help

 * If any problem is encountered during the compiling, be aware these functions were written and used on a Mac. which can influence the compiling.
-I know some functions doesn't complie in Windows environment, but I'm pretty sure Linux can handle all of em just fine.
+I know some functions doesn't compile in Windows environment, but I'm pretty sure Linux can handle all of em just fine.

 ## Authors